magento/devdocs/guides/v2.0/cloud/project/project-webint-basic.md

 *	Syncs and merges
 *	Code pushes

-{% collapsible Click to show/hide content %}
-To view an environment's history:
+{% collapsible To view an environment's history: %}

 1. [Log in to your project](#project-login).
 2. In the left pane, click the name of an environment.